Energy Efficiency of Triple Pane Windows (r value)

 4. The type of frame and spacer materials used.
 Some frames conduct heat better than others.
 For eg. Aluminum frames are not as good insulators as wooden and vinyl window frames.

-.
+5. The soundness of the installation.
 A poorly installed window could defeat all your efforts to enhance energy efficiency.
 For if the window and frame are not tightly fitted to the space where they should go, then air and heat will be transmitted freely through the gaps.

 Windows are given ratings that indicate how well they resist heat conduction, or how well they conduct heat.
 The R value of a window measures how well it resists heat.
 Therefore the higher the R value, the better its energy efficiency will be.
 The U value of a window is actually the inverse of the R value [ie. 1/(R value)].
 It measures conductivity.
 So the higher the U value, then the more heat transfer is allowed.
 This means the lower the U value, the better it will be for energy efficiency.